 Secure a place on this once-off, 6 day, unforgettable private helicopter safari exploring the stunning Kimberley wilderness in true style.

 Enjoy amazing views of the extraordinary Kimberley from your very own private helicopter with over 10 hours of flying time.
 As you travel from location to location, you get to photograph through open windows along the way, experiencing parts of the Kimberley barely seen by many.

 Photograph sunrise on top of the highest mountain and watch the sunset from a secluded beach while enjoying your favourite cold drink.
 View galleries of the oldest rock art on earth.
 Soar through epic gorges and touch down to swim in secret springs and waterfalls.
-Your accommodation is the region’s best luxury lodges and coastal wilderness retreats - the luxurious Berkeley River Lodge, Kimberley Coastal Camp and El Questro Homestead.
-All three are unique lodges in exquisite locations offering a diverse range of wilderness experiences.
+Your accommodation is the region’s best luxury lodges and coastal wilderness retreats - the luxurious Kimberley Coastal Camp and El Questro Homestead.
+These unique lodges in exquisite locations offering a diverse range of wilderness experiences.

 Some of the many spectacular locations you will visit are: Lake Argyle, the Bungle Bungles, Ord River, El Questro, Cambridge Gulf, Kimberley Coast, Berkeley River, King George Falls, Mitchell Falls, Cockburn Range, Hunter River, Mount Trafalgar, Careening Bay, Naturalist Island, Drysdale River, Kalumburu, Prince Regent River, Kings Cascade, Argyle Diamond Mine and Ragged Range.

 Book now as this once-in-a-lifetime experience has very limited places.